Soonhwan-Kwon/whalerec/README.md

 ... where ingest-type is one of three types of which named_folders is our main one.
 In this type images are grouped into sub-directories of <imgdir> whose name is the name of the whale.
 In others the name of the whale is embedded in the image name and the images are in <imgdir> or any sub-dir of <imgdir>.

-### Run ID
+### Run Identification

     pipenv run python id.py -r <refset> -D <img_dir>

 ... where <img_dir> is the directory containing the images that you want to try and identify.
+In production mode images to be ID'ed are uploaded into a temp directory and then id'ed by the above command.

 ## TODO